jinweizhao/Retriever/README.md

 1. Build & Run this project on your iOS Device
 2. Click app name list on home page
 3. Plist file will display as a list
+4. Click `Code` button to view source code (JSON/XML)
-4. Click top-right button to share Plist file with Share Sheet
+5. Click top-right button to share Plist file with Share Sheet
-5. Click `CFBundleURLTypes` if you're looking for URL Schemes
+6. Click `CFBundleURLTypes` if you're looking for URL Schemes
-6. Click `Apps` or `Plugins` to switch
+7. Click `Apps` or `Plugins` to switch

 # Screenshots
 ![image](https://github.com/cyanzhong/retriver/raw/master/Screenshots/1.jpg)